<< Click to Display Table of Contents >>

 •If the selected timestamp server requires authentication then select the indicated box and enter the User Name and Password in the associated text boxes.

-Click Validate All Signatures to validate document signatures.
-(Please note that, depending on the default settings of the local computer where the files are received, this process may take place automatically).
+Click Validate All Signatures to validate all document signatures.
+(Please note that the default settings of the computer on which the files are viewed may result in this happening automatically when documents are opened).

 Please note that when digital signatures have been applied to documents and need to be subsequently verified it is necessary to have the incremental save feature enabled.
-This feature can be enabled/disabled using the Documents settings of the Preferences tab, which is available here.
+This feature can be enabled/disabled using the Documents settings of the Preferences tab, as detailed here.